 7. How to hide the rest of the TV wires

 I found another solution.

-(total aside: I always have lipstick on when I’m doing home improvement projects.)
+(total aside: I always have lipstick and fake tanner on when I’m doing home improvement projects.)

 It’s this long tube that holds the wires.